Spontaneous anomalous Hall effect arising from an unconventional compensated magnetic phase in a semiconductor: Additional magnetotransport data

-Since these measurements are performed with pure inplane field the AHE contribution is weak compared to the much stronger AMR contributions and therefore not clearly detected when the data are fit by a serious of $\sin(n\phi)$ terms with $n$ as given in Fig.~\ref{fig:mrrot}d.
+Since these measurements are performed with pure inplane field the AHE contribution is weak compared to the much stronger AMR contributions when the data are fit by a serious of $\sin(n\phi)$ terms with $n$ as given in Fig.~\ref{fig:mrrot}d.
 Figure~\ref{fig:mrrot}d shows the magnetic field dependence of the amplitude of the $\sin(n\phi)$ contributions.
 By the onset and saturation behavior of the strongest terms with $n=2,4$ the spin-flop field of $\sim 2...3$~T is determined.
+That a $\sin(3\phi)$ contribution corresponding to AHE signal is nevertheless detected in these magnetic field rotations can be seen when all even contributions are subtracted from the raw data (Fig.~\ref{fig:mr3fold}).
+What remains is a signal with predominant three-fold symmetry corresponding to the AHE which is shown in Fig.~\ref{fig:mr3fold}b.
+Consistent with the onset of magnetic moment reorientation at the spin flop field, data measured with fields $>2$~T show a three-fold contribution.

 In order to determine the magnetic easy axes of the thin films we turn our attention to the longitudinal resistivity data.
 For high magnetic fields the inplane anisotropy causes the moments to stay closer to the respective easy axis which is nearest to perpendicular to the magnetic field (spin-flop arrangement).
 Figure~\ref{fig:wideminima} shows examplaric for magnetic field rotations with a field strength of 6 T that the minima of six-fold contribution to the longitudinal resistivity are wider than the respective maxima.
 These mimina occur for magnetic fields along the $a$-axis and equivalent directions and therefore suggest magnetic easy axes for magnetic moments along $\left<1\bar100\right>$ as shown in Fig.~1b of the main text (or equivalently Fig.~\ref{fig:unitcell}a).